Last updated: 9 September 2020

 The Meter Point Access Number (MPAN) and Meter Point Reference Number (MPRN)

 Bank details (if you want to set up a direct debit)

 After plugging your information into the energy comparison site, you’ll see a list of suppliers and energy tariffs in your area.
-In addition to energy tariffs and prices, you may wish to look at factors like green friendliness, customer service ratings, and the lengths of the plans.
+In addition to energy tariffs and prices, you may wish to look at factors like environmentally friendly tariffs, customer service ratings, and the lengths of the plans.
 If you’re a tenant planning to move within the next year, you may not want to get locked into a fixed term rate, for example.